carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 `GET /equipment`

 When the information is returned with success, a list of equipment will be available.

+To understand the equipment the user can see, access the [Equipment Ownership](#equipment-ownership) section.

 There are some [parameters](#request-parameters) that can be sent to `GET /equipment` to get more data on the response.